Cuomo threatens to revoke National Grid certificate to operate

 Cuomo threatens to revoke National Grid certificate to operate over moratorium on gas hookups

-Gov. Andrew M. Cuomo on Monday exercised the nuclear option against National Grid, informing the company of his intent to revoke its operating certificate for downstate New York following a months-long moratorium on new gas hookups that has left thousands scrambling for service.
+Gov. Andrew M. Cuomo on Tuesday exercised the nuclear option against National Grid, informing the company of his intent to revoke its operating certificate for downstate New York following a monthslong moratorium on new gas hookups that has left thousands scrambling for service.

-Cuomo in a letter to National Grid CEO John Pettigrew and its New York President John Bruckner gave the company formal notice of his intent to revoke the downstate gas franchise, citing their “mishandling of the gas supply system” on Long Island and New York City.
+Cuomo, in a letter to National Grid's UK-based chief executive John Pettigrew and its New York president John Bruckner, gave the company 14 days notice of his intent to revoke the downstate gas franchise, citing their “mishandling of the gas supply system” on Long Island and New York City.

 Cuomo said there was “no doubt National Grid failed to provide ‘adequate and reliable’ service,” noting the company’s admission to the Public Service Commission that “more could have been done to communicate with customers” about looming supply issues in the region.

+But Cuomo, on a NY1 news program Tuesday morning, indicated "a lot of companies" are interested in taking over from National Grid.

+If National Grid "can't come up with a plan to provide future gas supply, we'll find a utility who can," Cuomo said.
+"They're not the only utility in the world and a lot of companies would like to have this franchise, so they have 14 days to explain to the people of this state what the alternatives are and there can't be a moratorium."

-New York State has twice denied National Grid contractor, Williams Co., a needed water-quality permit to install a new gas pipeline under New York Harbor to increase the local supply by some 14 percent.
+New York State has twice denied National Grid contractor Williams Co. a needed water-quality permit to install a new gas pipeline under New York Harbor to increase the local supply by about 14 percent.
 New Jersey has also denied the permit.
+The company has reapplied for the permits, which remain under review.

 National Grid began to sound the alarm on supply issues earlier this year, issuing a moratorium on new service for commercial customers and new developments, and threatening to do the same for residential customers if the $1 billion pipeline, called the Northeast Supply Enhancement project, wasn’t approved by the states.